 The data presented on Table I indicates that the County's economy, as represented by the collective performance of selected revenue streams, grew between Q2 FY 18 and Q2 FY 19.
 Ongoing weakness in TOT revenue, however, is expected throughout the rest of FY 19, relative to FY 18, as the supply of new hotel rooms in the City has a moderating impact on revenues from lodging establishments in the County.
-Relative weakness is anticipated also in Other Development Fees in the coming quarters of FY 19 due to an anticipated drop in the planning of new development during the remainder of this fiscal year.
+Relative weakness is anticipated also in Other Development Fees in the coming quarters of FY 19 due to an anticipated drop in the planning of new development during the remainder of this fiscal year, although construction activity related to previously-approved development projects is anticipated to continue.
 The 0.60 pp decline in Albemarle's unemployment rate between Q2 FY 18 and Q2 FY 19 suggests that the County's economy continued to grow this past year.
-The Q2 FY 19 rate of

-2.37% appears to be at least nominally consistent with a labor shortage.
-The flat performance in the inflation-adjusted average weekly wage between Q1 FY 18 and Q1 FY 19, however, does not seem consistent with a labor shortage, but the tradeoff between unemployment rates and wage growth, sometimes referred to as the "Phillips Curve" might not be as strong as was the case in previous recoveries.3 A notably small increase in Albemarle's jobs base between Q1 FY 18 and Q1 FY 19 (+232 positions, or +0.42%) implies that economic conditions were reasonably good in Q1 FY 19, but not nearly as robust as were conditions in Q1 FY 17 and Q1 FY 18.
+The Q2 FY 19 rate of 2.37% appears to be at least nominally consistent with a labor shortage.
+The flat performance in the inflationadjusted average weekly wage between Q1 FY 18 and Q1 FY 19, however, does not seem consistent with a labor shortage, but the tradeoff between unemployment rates and wage growth, sometimes referred to as the "Phillips Curve" might not be as strong as was the case in previous recoveries.
+A notably small increase in Albemarle's jobs base between Q1 FY 18 and Q1 FY 19 (+232 positions, or +0.42%) implies that economic conditions were reasonably good in Q1 FY 19, but not nearly as robust as were conditions in Q1 FY 17 and Q1 FY 18.
 This piece of information, if confirmed in subsequent quarters, might suggest a slowdown in the rate of growth in the County's economy.
 The rise in the inflation-adjusted FHFA HPI for the Charlottesville area seems to reinforce the notion that the County's economy has experienced fundamental strength in the past year and represents good news for homeowners.
 When coupled with the data about the inflation-adjusted average weekly wage, however, the increase in housing prices suggests a general decline in the County's housing affordability.

-Looking forward to the rest of FY 19, the County's economic prospects appear to be good.
-Assuming that, in both of the remaining two quarters of FY 19, U.S. Gross Domestic Product (GDP) grows at the 2.3% average annualized rate forecasted by economists in the January 2019 Wall Street Journal survey, staff expects the County's unemployment rate will remain around 2.5%, and that the jobs base will grow by about 1.5% over the final FY 18 level, recent performance notwithstanding.4
+Looking forward to the remainder of FY 19, the County's economic prospects appear to be generally good, despite some potential headwinds.
+Assuming that, in the fourth quarter of FY 19, U.S. Gross Domestic Product (GDP) grows at the 2.1% average annualized rate forecasted by economists in the April 2019 Wall Street Journal survey, staff expects the County's unemployment rate will remain around 2.5%, and that the jobs base will grow by about 1% over the final FY 18 level, recent flat performance notwithstanding.
 This outlook for the County's economy is tempered, however, by potential headwinds.
 If the global macroeconomic picture were to take a turn for the worse, this situation obviously could have a negative effect on the U.S. economy and, by extension, the economy of Albemarle County.
-Economists have identified some foreseeable scenarios which could induce a turn in the global macroeconomic picture.
+Economists have identified several foreseeable issues which could induce a turn in the global macroeconomic picture.
+Among these items are the ongoing U.S. - China trade dispute; the relatively high level of corporate debt in the U.S.; a potential slowdown in the European economy; and the U.S. Treasuries yield curve.
+The remainder of this report focuses on the yield curve.